-First Step Towards International Olympiads In Science Subjects 2020-21
+First Step towards International Olympiads in Science Subjects 2021-22

-A three-hour and two-part examination called as Indian Olympiad Qualifier (IOQ) will be jointly organised by the Indian Association of Physics Teachers (IAPT) and Homi Bhabha Centre for Science Education (Tata Institute of Fundamental Research) – HBCSE (TIFR).
+A three-hour and two-part examination called the Indian Olympiad Qualifier (IOQ) will be jointly organised by the Indian Association of Physics Teachers (IAPT), the Homi Bhabha Centre for Science Education (HBCSE), and the Tata Institute of Fundamental Research (TIFR).

 Categories of Indian Olympiad Qualifier